Creating space in your life

 Even in the non-physical realm, expansion is sometimes an impossibility.
 For instance, how many different thoughts or ideas can you entertain at one time before your mind becomes exhausted?

-Why you should create space
+Why you should make more space

 You only have so much capacity for physical and mental stuff.
 As you near your capacity it will become increasingly difficult to bring forth new stuff.
 Once you reach capacity your ability to create completely halts and nothing new can materialize.